Scriptception/WikiKit/README.md

 ### Tag Table Behavior

 * Scans all notes that share the same `level1` tag as the current page
-* **Supports multiple area tags** - displays separate tables for each area tag found on the page
+* **Supports multiple area tags** - displays separate tables for each area tag found on the page (except for the 'Create Links from Tag Table' command, which only uses the first area tag)
 * **Respects tag order** - tables appear in the same order as tags in frontmatter
 * Groups entries by `level2`, then `level3` (optional)
 * **Formats tag names** - replaces underscores with spaces and capitalizes all words (e.g., `video_games` → `Video Games`)